zhuochen-ucla/starter-hugo-academic/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 40

-title: 'Talks & Posters'
+title: 'Press & Talks'
 subtitle:

 content: